Convertible: Detachable hardtop

 Rigid removable hardtops, many of which can be stored in a car's trunk/boot, have been available at least since the 1950s.
 These usually provide greater weatherproofing, soundproofing, and durability compared to fabric-based tops; some are available with integrated rear-window defrosters and windscreens.
-Examples include the Ford Thunderbird (1st-generation and 11th-generation), Mercedes SL (2nd-generation and 3rd-generation), Porsche Boxster, Jeep Wrangler, Ford Mustang Cobra (1995 Only), and Mazda MX-5.
+Examples include the Ford Thunderbird (first- and 11th-generations), Mercedes SL (second- and third-generations), Porsche Boxster, Jeep Wrangler, Ford Mustang Cobra (1995 only), and Mazda MX-5.

 During the 1950s and 1960s, detachable hard-material roofs were offered for various convertible sports cars and roadsters, including the 1955–1957 Ford Thunderbird and Chevrolet Corvette, as well as the 1963–1971 Mercedes-Benz W113 series of two-seaters.
 Because the convertible top mechanism is itself expensive, the hard roof was customarily offered as an additional, extra-cost option.
 On early Thunderbirds (and Corvettes through 1967), buyers could choose between a detachable hardtop and a folding canvas top at no additional cost, but paid extra for both.

-The metal-framed "Carson top" was a popular addition for the 1930s Ford convertibles or roadsters because it turned these models into an almost instant hardtop.
-The design mimicked a convertible top, but lacking the bulky folding mechanisms enabled the removable hardtop to have a much lower and more rakish profile.
+The metal-framed "Carson top" was a popular addition on custom American cars, particularly 1930s Ford convertibles or roadsters, because it turned these models into an almost instant hardtop.
+The design mimicked a convertible top, but lacking the bulky folding mechanisms that enabled the removable hardtop to have a much lower and more rakish profile.

-Improvements in canvas tops have rendered the detachable hard roof less common in part because the top cannot be stored inside the vehicle when not in use, requiring a garage or other storage facility.
+Improvements in canvas tops have made the detachable hard roof less common, in part because the roof cannot be stored inside the vehicle when not in use, which requires a garage or other storage facility.
+Additionally, some detachable hardtops require multiple people to install or remove.
 Some open cars continue to offer it as an option.
-For example, the Mazda MX-5 has an accessory hardtop, which is compulsory for some auto racing series.
+For example, the Mazda MX-5 has an optional hardtop, which is required in some auto racing series.